julifurjes/CDS_projects/language/assignment-3---rnns-for-text-generation-julifurjes-main/README.md

 2. ```loading_model.py``` - this is where the model gets loaded and the text generated from the user prompt
 3. ```predefined_functions.py``` - this is where I store the functions that I do not define in the other scripts

+This assignment is designed to test that you can:

-- Using TensorFlow to build complex deep learning models for NLP
+- Use TensorFlow to build complex deep learning models for NLP
-- Illustrating that you can structure repositories appropriately
+- Illustrate that you can structure repositories appropriately
-- Providing clear, easy-to-use documentation for your work.
+- Provide clear, easy-to-use documentation for your work.

 NB: I only used 3000 datapoints and 5 epochs due to time efficiency and computer capacity.
 But this caan be easily changed by altering the epoch size and removing the sampling line.